 3. You ignore other people and become more lonely

-Can pursuit of happiness make you lonely?
-Yes, says one research study that found that the more people value happiness, the lonelier they felt on a daily basis.
-Furthermore, when people were manipulated to value happiness (by reading the same note as above), they reported feeling more lonely than another group.
+Can the pursuit of happiness make you lonely?
+Yes, says one research study that found that the more people value happiness, the lonelier they feel on a daily basis.
+Furthermore, when people were manipulated to value happiness (by reading the same note as above), they reported feeling more lonely than other groups.
 This shows that it is the valuing of happiness that leads to loneliness and not the other way around.
-So while being happy can be good for building social connections, wanting to be happy can actually have the opposite effect.
+So, while being happy can be good for building social connections, wanting to be happy can actually have the opposite effect.